 Seattle Humane Will Help Your Pets in an Emergency

-Seattle Humane Society will provide free shelter and care for pets whose families have been displaced due to a crisis or natural disaster.
+Seattle Humane will provide free shelter and care for pets whose families have been displaced due to a crisis or natural disaster.
 Call (425) 641-0080 for information.

 Seattle Humane is the organization that the local American Red Cross chapter calls on in times of need to help pets in our community.
 We offer free shelter and care for pets whose families have been displaced due to fires, flooding or other disasters until they are able to be reunited with their families.